-Just before serving, if you want a creamier sauce, stir in coconut cream, then serve on a bed of mashed sweet white potatoes or GF pasta (this is cause of great debate in our house!) and with steamed veg.
+Just before serving, if you want a creamier sauce, stir in coconut cream, or cream cheese then serve on a bed of mashed sweet white potatoes or GF pasta (this is cause of great debate in our house!) and with steamed veg.

 This makes a big batch, enough for 2/3 serves so I freeze the remaining meat mix.
 Love cooking in bulk!